rfeinberg3/ecomAssistant/DataScraper/README.md

 ```

 ## Usage
-- Open a script in the `src` directory and start with the imports below to get started.
+- Open a script in the [src](https://github.com/rfeinberg3/eBayAutoSeller/tree/main/DataScraper/src) directory and start with the imports below to get started.
 ```
 import json
 from scraper import scraper
 ```
-- In [src](https://github.com/rfeinberg3/eBayAutoSeller/tree/main/DataScraper/src), create a text file containing keywords for items you would like data about.
+- In [src/keywords](https://github.com/rfeinberg3/eBayAutoSeller/tree/main/DataScraper/src/keywords), create a text file containing keywords for items you would like data about.
-- `main.py` demonstrates how to use the scraper class, specifically its search_and_scrape() method provides.
+- `src/main.py` demonstrates how to use the scraper class, specifically its search_and_scrape() method.
-- `main.py` iterates through a list of newline seperated keywords searching for up to 200 results for each keyword.
+- `src/main.py` iterates through a list of newline seperated keywords searching for up to 200 results for each keyword.
 A decent method for auto-generating a viable list of keywords is described in the [Data](https://github.com/rfeinberg3/eBayAutoSeller/blob/main/DataScraper/README.md#data) section below.
 - !!!
-An important note about this method is that it returns a generator where each iteration is a single search result providing all of an items data.
+An important note about this method is that it **yields** a generator where each iteration is a single search result providing all of an items data.

 ## Data

-- `outputs` was generated using eBay API search calls on a set of keywords with the limit set to 200 (`scraper.search_and_scrape(keyword, 200)`).
+- [outputs](https://github.com/rfeinberg3/eBayAutoSeller/tree/main/DataScraper/outputs) was generated using eBay API search calls on a set of keywords with the limit set to 200 (`scraper.search_and_scrape(keyword, 200)`).

-- Keyword text file examples can be seen in the `src/keywords` directory.
+- Keyword text file examples can be seen in the [src/keywords](https://github.com/rfeinberg3/eBayAutoSeller/tree/main/DataScraper/src/keywords) directory.
 To obtain the lists, ChatGPT-4o was prompted for a keywords list.
 An example prompt:
 ```string
 Give me a common and diverse set of items you would typically find on eBay such as these:
 Watch